Professional in Human Resources (PHR 2024 ECO)

 Question 7 of 10

-What is one of the potential benefits of maintaining a positive relationship with labor unions?
+What is one potential benefit of maintaining a positive relationship with labor unions?

 1. It can lead to higher wages for top management.